FredianoCampione/btcrecoverfreddy/docs/password_database.md

 python scripts/create_password_db.py --db-uri postgresql://USER:PASS@HOST/DBNAME
 ```

-This will create a table named `passwords` with a `pending` status column.
+This will create a table named `password_queue` with columns for the password,
+its `status` (initially `pending`), the worker that claimed it, and a timestamp.

 ## Loading Passwords